 Arbutus are mainly grown for their ornamental appeal.
 They are small spreading evergreen trees, with large dark green leaves (rather like laurel leaves) and attractive peeling bark.

 Unlike most fruit trees, where the blossom appears in spring and the fruits develop over the summer and autumn, the Strawberry Tree produces its flowers in autumn, with the fruits quickly following.

-Fill in the form below and we will notify you when Arbutus unedo fruiting ornamental is back in stock.
+Fill in the form below and we will notify you when Arbutus unedo fruiting ornamental are back in stock.

 Arbutus trees are easy to grow throughout the UK and a good choice for coastal sites.
 However for best fruit production, the tree needs a warm sheltered situation.